mjs375/Portfolio/WebScrapeTutorial.md

   ```
   - Submit a Form with Mechanical Soup: *may need to enter a search query, submit login credentials, etc. before scraping web content.
 The important code now is inside ```<form>...</form>```, aka a username field, a password field (both <input>s), and a submit button*
     - Note: many hackers use automated programs to try to brute-force login by rapidly trying usernames/passwords.
 This is illegal, and websites will lock you out anyway if you make too many failed requests.
-- 1. Example code for logging in to a website by filling out the username/password form on login page:
+- 1. **Interact with a Form**: e.g. fill out username/password fields to login
 ```
 import mechanicalsoup
   # Step 1.